MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 If you would like to test your plugin in ChatGPT, you can do so by following these steps:
 1. Request access to plugin development by filling out the [waitlist form](https://openai.com/waitlist/plugins).
 2. Once you have access, follow the steps [provided by OpenAI](https://platform.openai.com/docs/plugins/getting-started/running-a-plugin) to register your plugin.

-## Deploy the plugin to Azure
-Once you have fully tested your plugin, you can deploy it to Azure Functions.
-To do so, follow these steps:

-1. Create a new Azure Functions resource in the Azure portal.
-2. Add your API key to the Azure Functions settings.
-3. Navigate to the Azure extension in Visual Studio Code.
-4. Select your Azure Function project.
-5. Select the deploy command.

 ## Next steps
 Congratulations!
 You have successfully created a plugin that can be used in Semantic Kernel and ChatGPT.
 Once you have fully tested your plugin, you can deploy it to Azure Functions and register it with OpenAI.
 For more information, see the following resources: